nccgroup/asatools/tutorial.md

 Now we add a link between the ASA and the cloud i.e. from "Ethernet 1" on the ASA to "br0" on the cloud.
 Indeed "Ethernet 0" is the management interface.

-Now we should be able to ping the Linux machine "192.168.100.1" from the ASA and ping the ASA "192.168.100.99" from the Linux host.
+Now we start the ASA device and we should be able to ping the Linux machine "192.168.100.1" from the ASA and ping the ASA "192.168.100.99" from the Linux host.

 You should also be able to connect using SSH from the Linux host to the GNS3 ASA firewall.

-To locate the telnet port (that we will use later to connect asadbg/gdb to), you can't reply on the one specified in the qemu command line (using for instance `ps aux | grep qemu | grep serial`).
+To locate the telnet port (that we will use later to connect asadbg/gdb to), you can't rely on the one specified in the qemu command line (using for instance `ps aux | grep qemu | grep serial`).
 Instead you can find it in the GNS3 project.